fortytwoservices/checkid-public-docs/docs/Guides/Password-Reset-Configuration.md

 ![alt text](../image-3.png)

 To allow this configuration, there are some configurations needed in Entra ID, detailed below.
+This will configure your Entra ID in a very secure fashion, where self service password reset is configured only to be allowed by authenticating using the Microsoft Authenticator app.

 ## Disable SMS based password reset